Pope Francis Comes To Africa With A Vision. Will It Stick?

 This week, Pope Francis began a seven-day trip to Madagascar, Mauritius and Mozambique.
 On his second visit to sub-Saharan Africa, he hopes to offer comfort and rekindle unity in a region struggling with natural disasters, poverty and religious and political tensions.

-He's being greeted with great enthusiasm.
-At a stadium in the capital city of Maputo, Mozambique on Thursday, admirers stood up and cheered, swaying to the beat of the drums, phones up to film his entrance.
-As he rode his Popemobile down a street, women ran up just to touch his hand.
+He is being greeted with great enthusiasm.
+At a stadium in the capital city of Maputo, Mozambique, on Thursday, admirers stood up and cheered, swaying to the beat of the drums, phones up to film his entrance.
+As he rode his popemobile down a street, women ran up just to touch his hand.
 And people waved flags as he visited the Zimpeto Hospital, which treats patients with HIV/AIDS.

 If this trip is anything like his last one to sub-Saharan Africa, when he visited the Central African Republic, Kenya and Uganda in 2015, observers say it will be inspiring to many.
 But is there a more lasting legacy?